rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 npm run serve:all
 ```
 <p class="tip" >
-NOTE: If you're not using the cloud hosted environment, you can start mongo using `npm run mongo` which will pull the latest image from dockerhub
+<b>NOTE</b>: If you're not using the cloud hosted environment, you can start mongo using `npm run mongo` which will pull the latest image from dockerhub
 </p>

 6. Check things are up and running by testing the API with a `curl`.
 The API should return some seeded data (stored in `server/config/seed.js`)